uchiha-saga/Interactive_Query_Visualizer/README.md

 ### Start the Frontend

-1. In a separate terminal, navigate to the client directory:
+1. In a separate terminal, navigate to the fronted directory:
    ```
-   cd app/client
+   cd front
    ```

 2. Run the React development server:
    ```
-   npm start
+   python -m http.server 8000
    ```
-   The frontend will be available at http://localhost:3000
+   The frontend will be available at http://localhost:8000

 ## Development